Sepehrgsm/shopping-cart/README.md

 The page will reload if you make edits.\
-You will also see any lint errors in the console.
+You will also see any lint errors in the console. the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`